shivamrai27/Hotel-Management/README.md

 # Hotel-Management
-Click on branches and Master branch you will get file
+Click on branches
+and you will see Master or main branch now there is the file